Career Center Policies and Guidelines for Employers

 The Career Center at the University of California Berkeley maximizes employment and internship opportunities for its students by offering a range of services to facilitate recruitment of prospective candidates, including, but not limited to, job/internship postings, on-campus recruiting, career fairs, and information sessions.
-The Career Center requires that any recruiting organization or individual utilizing these services must agree to the Terms and Conditions and must abide by all applicable federal, state, and local employment laws, including Equal Employment Opportunity laws, University of California rules and regulations, and the National Association of Colleges and Employers (NACE) Principles for Employment Professionals.
+The Career Center requires that any recruiting organization or individual utilizing these services must agree to the Terms and Conditions and must abide by all applicable federal, state, and local employment laws, including Equal Employment Opportunity laws, University of California rules and regulations, and the National Association of Colleges and Employers (NACE) Principles for Ethical Professional Practice.
 (Refer to the detailed resources below.)

 The Handshake system is the web-based portal for publicizing all bona fide full-time, part-time, seasonal, and short-term positions and other recruiting activities for small and large businesses, government agencies, nonprofit organizations, on-campus employers, households, and individuals.
-All recruiting organization or individuals are expected to accurately describe their organizations, positions and position requirements when posting their information on Handshake or when representing their firms and opportunities at any campus recruiting events.
-Postings requiring donations, application fees, or investments or offering items or services for sale cannot be advertised on Handshake.
+All recruiting organizations or individuals are expected to accurately describe their organizations, positions and position requirements when posting their information on Handshake or when representing their firms and opportunities at any campus recruiting events.
+Postings requiring donations, application fees, investments, or offering items or services for sale cannot be advertised on Handshake.

 The Career Center reserves the right to refuse service to organizations or individuals due to any of the following:

 - requiring personal information at the time of application, such as bank and social security numbers;

 - misrepresentation, whether defined by dishonest information or absence of information;

 - harassment of UC Berkeley students, alumni, or staff;